- Senior Undergraduate Chemical Engineering Laboratory (CHEN 4130) – Fall 2016, Fall 2017

 Programs with High Schools

-Some PhD students are engaged in regular teaching in Elementary, Middle, and High Schools to engage children and teenagers in science and engineering (e.g. Crestview Elementary).
-Maintaining relationships with teachers and students at all levels is very valuable for us.
-It is our mission to recruit and support PhD students with interests in broader education and community service as part of our educational experience.
+Sam and Lesli regularly engage in teaching in public schools in the Boulder Valley School District with presentations and demonstrations to children and teachers related to science and engineering.
+Maintaining relationships with the K-12 community at all levels is very valuable for us.
+We encourage our PhD students for regular outreach and community service as part of our educational experience.

-Until 2015 at the University of Akron, Ohio, our research group organized annual Engineering Career Days for high school students, parents, and teachers as an introduction to the various engineering disciplines and career options.
-The annual one-day events included short presentations, lab tours, and Q&A sessions with faculty and undergraduate students.
+Our research group organized an annual Engineering Career Day for high school students, parents, and teachers at the University of Akron, Ohio, until 2015 to provide a forum to introduce the various engineering disciplines and career options.
+The annual events involved short presentations, lab tours, and Q&A sessions for the High School students lead by faculty and current undergraduates.

-During 2007 to 2015, we coordinated the local and national level qualifying exams for the international chemistry olympiad for High School students in a three-county region in Akron, OH, supported by NSF and the local section of ACS.
-This program promotes the participation of gifted students in the National Chemistry Olympiad (USNCO) and in the International Chemistry Olympiad (IChO).
-The program also provided an opportunity for motivated students to participate in further science and engineering projects at the University.
+We also coordinated the local and national level qualifying exams for the international chemistry olympiad for High School students in a three-county region in Akron, OH, supported by NSF and the local section of ACS (2007-2015).
+The program promotes the participation of gifted students in the National Chemistry Olympiad (USNCO) and in the International Chemistry Olympiad (IChO).
+It is also an opportunity for students to participate in science and engineering projects at the University.